-- 2. A River Race can only be done on a rivers class I, II and III.
+- A River Race can only be done on a rivers class I, II and III.
 Conditions on a river may vary from time to time during the year.
-In the Advance Program it must be indicated the class of the river for each of the legs of the race. - 3.
-Race Leg are the segments of the race course between the starting line and finish line, as designated for any particular part of the course.
-Rules 900.3 must be followed. - 4.
-The length of the race course must be such that it can be covered in a maximum of seven days of racing, excluding possible lay days which can only be a maximum of 50% of the racing days.
-The minimum duration of a race is two days (for inflatable boats one day as per rule 900.1), excluding a possible lay-day. - 5.
+In the Advance Program it must be indicated the class of the river for each of the legs of the race. - Race Leg are the segments of the race course between the starting line and finish line, as designated for any particular part of the course. - The length of the race course must be such that it can be covered in a maximum of seven days of racing, excluding possible lay days which can only be a maximum of 50% of the racing days.
+The minimum duration of a race is two days (for inflatable boats - one day as per rule 900.1), excluding a possible lay-day. - 5.
 A day's race course can consist of more than one leg and it can be done in the same or different rivers.
 The organizers must allow sufficient time between each leg for the racers to get to the finish line, it should be proportional to the length of the leg.
-The allowed time must be confirmed at the driver's meeting of each particular day and/or leg, according to Rule 900.8.
-If the race course is divided into two or more legs, the distance to be raced each day must be such that it can be covered between official sunrise and sunset of the region in question. - 6.
-The race course does not need to be registered or officially measured by the UIM. - 7.
-A Race Leg is part of the distance to be covered in the River Marathon.
+The allowed time must be confirmed at the driver's meeting of each particular day and/or leg.
+If the race course is divided into two or more legs, the distance to be raced each day must be such that it can be covered between official surnise and sunset of the recion in question. - 6.
+The race course does not need to be registered or officially measured by the UIM. - A Race Leg is part of the distance to be covered in the River Marathon.
 A River Marathon is conformed by multiple Race Legs, they can be run on the same river on the same or different day(s) or on different rivers on different days.